signal-ai/signal-iam-ssh-service/README.md

 owner=root group=root mode=0755
 ```

-Ensure the following varible is set correctly in the script for your systems syslog
+Ensure the following variable is set correctly in the script for your systems syslog
 ```
 SYSLOG_ADDRESS = '/dev/log'
 ```